Slamy/Wiki_MiSTer/Core-porting-notes.md

         // there are more needed signals - see the Template_MiSTer );
 ```
 These signals are main connections to MiSTer.
-You need to modify your core according to these signals.
+You'll need to modify your core according to these signals.

 ### API